Materials-Consortia/OPTIMADE/optimade.md

 of none or a single `"parent"` object and none or more `"child"` objects, see section [4.5.2 Parent and Child Objects](#h.4.4.2)).

 For Links endpoints, the API implementation MAY ignore any provided query parameters.
-Alternatively, it MAY optionally handle the parameters specified in section [4.2.1.
+Alternatively, it MAY handle the parameters specified in section [4.2.1.
 URL Query Parameters](#h.4.2.1) for single entry endpoints.

 ### <a name="h.4.4.1">4.4.1.
 JSON API Response Schema</a>